kyma-project/kyma/docs/kyma/05-01-overview.md

 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.

+> **NOTE:** Under each Kyma component documentation, you can find configuration documents that provide lists of configurable parameters from the `values.yaml` files for a given component chart or sub-chart.
+You can configure their values with overrides.
+Do not override values that are not exposed in the configuration documents.

 ## Runtime configuration

 Once Kyma installation completes, you can still modify the installation artifacts.
 However, for these changes to take effect, you must trigger the update process: